 Dark Bush Cricket.

-This is a species that is almost wingless.
 The rounded wings of the males are brown with light brown coloured edges and veins.
 The females are wingless or have half-round, grey-brown forewings, but they are only 1 or 2mm long.
 Long-winged forms do not occur with this species.

 The adults are omnivorous, feeding primarily on small insects such as aphids and caterpillars, but eat also plants such as bramble, (where they are commonly to be found), dandelions and nettles.
 The stridulation is a brief and penetrating sound, repeatedly irregularly night and day.